divyeshpansuriya-ios/WhatsappStatusRingBar/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements
+This component is written using Swift 5 so you will need to run Xcode 11 or higher.

 ## Installation